 At minimum, the law should protect the right of every human being to live free from violence.
 Because it kills an innocent human being, elective abortion should never be legal.

-That said, Rehumanize International advocates for an approach to justice that is restorative rather than retributive.
-Incarcerating post-abortive women will not build a culture of life.
-Instead, we promote policies that aim to protect and support both unborn human beings and their parents.
+That said, Rehumanize International recognizes that simply incarcerating post-abortive people and providers will not build a culture of life.
+Instead, we promote solutions that aim to protect and support both unborn human beings and their parents.
 After all, in order to effectively eliminate abortion, we must also eliminate the perceived need.
 It’s imperative that our pro-life work includes dismantling the systems of oppression that drive the demand for abortion, such as poverty, racism, and misogyny.